PE ExamCareer PlanningExam PreparationDiscipline Selection

 Pass Rate Reality Check

-While Civil: Water Resources leads with 70% first-time pass rates and Structural trails at 58%, the 12-percentage-point difference shouldn't drive your decision.
+While Water Resources & Environmental leads at 68% first-time pass rates and Transportation trails at 55% (Jan–Jun 2025 NCEES), the 13-percentage-point spread across the five disciplines shouldn't drive your decision.

 Strategic Insights: